DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### MIX ENVELOPE<a name="mixenvelope"></a>

+The MIX ENVelope is the essence of Vector Synthesis.
+Unlike traditional ADSR envelope (who control a VCA, or a VCF frequency cutoff/resonance/drive), the MIX ENVelope is a kind of **timed** automation of the oscillators crossfading (volume parts of each).
+Typically, this envelope - triggered and controlled by the **GATE** input jack - follows a trajectory in the diamond (like the joystick **-or-** the combined X & Y input jacks do).
+Also, looping is possible for very long held sounds (like pads).

+When the MIX ENVelope is enabled (ON), the mix is firstly controlled by the envelope.
+However, the physical joystick (**or** the combined X & Y input jacks) may apply an "offset" to the running mix envelope.

-Every program have its MIX ENVelope (may be turned on or off).
+Every program have its own MIX ENVelope settings, and can be turned on or off, depending your needs.

-To acces MIX ENVelope context, simply press the MIX button (below the OLED display) if its LED is off.
+To access the MIX context, simply press the **MIX** button (located below the OLED display), only if its LED is off.

 A _Vektor_ MIX ENVelope is using 3 pages:

 ![](_img/mixEnvPages.png)

-These pages are:
+These are:
 - First page (home page, for MIX context) permits to edit each point of the envelope (use left-side L button, then move the joystick).
 - Second page is used to define **rates**, aka duration for each vector (line segment), from 0ms up to 5,000ms.
 - Third page is used to set up the MIX ENVelope loop feature (loop always starts from point #3 / sustain).

-They're 5 points:
+They're always 5 points:
 - Point #0, always the start point, when the applied voltage on **GATE** input jack is +1V or more (high gate).
 - Point #1.
 - Point #2.